Barb has been on her journey with Christ for over 60 years. Although she sometimes strayed from him, he never left her.

 The ultimate way one can reach out to another and to seek them out is to come to them and communicate.
 This is what God did, first through the prophets, and later through Jesus.
 The main work of Jesus was to be the ultimate sacrifice for the forgiveness of sin that was foreshadowed in the Jewish Passover the night the Hebrews left Egypt.
 Jesus refers to himself as the Lamb of God, who takes away the sins of the world.
 Jesus not only sought man out, he also gave his very life so that people could be reconciled to the Father from whom they had been alienated since since God had expelled Adam and Eve from the Garden of Eden.

-This hub is not intended to be an exhaustive resource for those looking for examples of how God has made contact with man.
+This article is not intended to be an exhaustive resource for those looking for examples of how God has made contact with man.
 Nor is it written to convince anyone that God exists.
 It is simply a starting point for those who would like to look into the Christian view of God for themselves.
 Its thesis is that the God of the Bible reached out to men and revealed himself rather than waiting to be sought and found by men.

 To conclude, I will use the words of Paul in the beginning to his letter to the Hebrews: